Table of Contents

 | Form Factor & Dimensions | mATX 215 x 190 mm |

-The board comes in white and looks very attractive, but some characteristics aren’t particularly well balanced.
+The board features a white PCB and looks very attractive, but some characteristics aren’t particularly well balanced.

 It uses the server‑grade C612 chipset, which could provide a large number of modern I/O ports, but that potential is not fully realized here.